 '' Joonnations - s of activity and possible b subsidiaries and, on the oth - etween, on the one hand, the or its subsidiaries. b) The mechanisms established to resolve any conflicts of interest that may arise. nay arise.
 Complies X Complies partially □ Explanation Not Applicable □ 3. shareholders in suffic ient detail of the most relev ant aspects of the comp ooard should verbally inform any's corporate governance, orate governance report.
-In a) Changes taking pla ce since the previous annu al general shareholders ' meeting. sons for the company any alternative procedures n Good Governance Code Complies X Complies pa rtially □ Explanation □ 4.
-The company should define and promote a policy for communication and contact with shareholders and institutional investors within the framework of their involvement in the company, as well as with proxy advisors, that complies in full with the rules on market abuse and gives equal treatment to shareholders who are in the same position.
-The company should make said policy public through its website, including information regarding the way in which it has been implemented and the parties involved or those responsible its implementation. regulated information economic-financial, rappropriate (media, so , the company should als on-financial and corporat o have a general polic e information through s) that helps maximise t nside information and other y for the communication of the channels it considers the dissemination and quality ers.
-Complies □ Complies p artially X Explanation \square Explanation: been approved yet by the al Corporate Governance F d Corporate Information has not Report.
-The Company expects to 5.
-The board of directors should not make a proposal to the general shareholders' meeting for the delegation of powers to issue shares or convertible securities without preemptive subscription rights for an amount exceeding 20% of capital at the time of such delegation. subscription rights, t curities without preemptive n its website explaining the Complies X Complies pa artially Explanation □ 6. e well in advance of the a pulsory basis should publish Iders' meeting, even if their a) Report on auditor in ndependence. b) Reports of the oper ation of the audit committe e and the nomination ar nd remuneration committee. c) Audit committee re port on related transactions i.
+In a) Changes taking pla ce since the previous annu al general shareholders ' meeting. sons for the company any alternative procedures n Good Governance Code Complies X Complies pa rtially □ Explanation □ 4. and institutional investors, that of shareholders who are website, including inf stors within the framework complies in full with the ruin the same position.
+The c of their involvement in t ules on market abuse a company should make s y in which it has been i nd contact with shareholders the company, as well as with and gives equal treatment to said policy public through its implemented and the parties regulated information economic-financial, rappropriate (media, so , the company should als on-financial and corporat o have a general polic e information through s) that helps maximise t nside information and other y for the communication of the channels it considers the dissemination and quality ers.
+Complies □ Complies p artially X Explanation $\square$ Explanation: been approved yet by the al Corporate Governance F d Corporate Information has not Report.
+The Company expects to 5. delegation of powers ole securities without pr nareholders' meeting for the eemptive subscription rights subscription rights, t curities without preemptive n its website explaining the Complies X Complies pa artially Explanation □ 6. e well in advance of the a pulsory basis should publish Iders' meeting, even if their a) Report on auditor in ndependence. b) Reports of the oper ation of the audit committe e and the nomination ar nd remuneration committee. c) Audit committee re port on related transactions i.
 Complies X Complies p artially □ Explanation